 4 – Nourish Yourself with Warming Recipes

 Root vegetables, stews, soups, porridge, broths…all sounds so good, doesn’t it?
-It’s so important to eat well in this season, to prepare your body for the winter challenges ahead.
+It’s so important to eat well in this season as we leave summer to transition into Autumn.
+Time to prepare your body for the winter challenges ahead!
 Make sure your recipes are nourishing and warming with plenty of spices and grounding vegetables, like our minestrone soup recipe.
 Try to avoid astringent and raw foods.

 5 – Slow Down!

 You heard it!
+Transition into Autumn slowly!
 It’s time to conserve your energy, bringing peace and balance within.
 Meditate more, read more, rest more.
 Energy is easily depleted in the colder months (especially when you catch that dreaded cold), so if you live an active lifestyle, ensure you are eating more warming foods to make up for this lost energy.